Think Once Before You Shop, Think Twice Before You Buy

 Many people shop because they are trying to seek fulfilment.

 We think that having things will make us happy, or be a means to making us happy.
 We work harder to pay for those things, and end up with less time to enjoy the very things we worked hard for.
 Frustration sets in as we realise we now have both less time and money!
 If we could just take a step off the materialistic merry-go-round, we would see that we can enjoy life without being consumed by our stuff.

 If you’re tired of struggling with stuff and having no time or energy, there’s one thing to remember:

 Think Once Before You Shop, Twice Before You Buy.

-Here are 3 questions to ask yourself before you hand over your hard-earned cash.
+Here are 3 questions to ask yourself before you shop and hand over your hard-earned cash.

 What problem does this solve?Often we see something on sale and immediately think we ‘need’ it.
 But when we stop and think, we often realise we’re doing just fine without it.
 What we think is a need, is actually just a want.

 Where will it live?Think of the exact location that item will live in.
 Can’t think of one?
 Don’t just add to the clutter by adding to your ‘deal with it later’ pile.
 Know where it will live, otherwise it will just end up another homeless item wandering the house.